Trump needles NATO allies on debt at 9/11 memorial unveiling

 French President Emmanuel Macron appeared to be cringing while the Prime Minister of Luxembourg Xavier Bettel raised an eyebrow in response.

 Trump said "2 percent was the bare minimum" countries should be contributing, referring to the 2 percent of GDP NATO advises its members to spend on defense.
-Most countries — all except the United States, Britain, Estonia, Greece and Poland — fall short of this target.
+Most countries, with the exception of the United States, Britain, Estonia, Greece and Poland, fall short of this target.

-Referring to the new NATO headquarters building, Trump said "I never asked what is costs, but it's beautiful."
+Referring to the new NATO headquarters building, Trump said "I never asked what it costs, but it's beautiful."

 German Chancellor Angela Merkel also unveiled a part of the Berlin Wall that once separated East and West Germany.